 Prostate cancer may be treated by different members of the cancer care team.
 Treatment options vary depending on how advanced the cancer is and if it has spread to other body parts.
-Physicians will determine the most appropriate treatment for each patient, including surveillance, surgery, radiation therapy, hormone therapy, chemotherapy, vaccine treatment, bone-directed treatment, and cryotherapy.
+Physicians will determine the most appropriate treatment for each patient, including surveillance, surgery, radiation therapy, proton therapy, hormone therapy, chemotherapy, vaccine treatment, bone-directed treatment, and cryotherapy.

 Sources: American Cancer Society, National Cancer Institute, Prostate Cancer Foundation, and Texas Cancer Registry